http-feeds/http-feeds-server-aws-serverless-example/README.md

 # http-feeds-server-aws-serverless-example

-This is an example implementation, how to implement an [HTTP Feed](https://www.http-feeds.org) Server Endpoint Serverless with AWS Lambda and AWS DynamoDB.
+This is an example, how to implement an [HTTP Feed](https://www.http-feeds.org) Server Endpoint Serverless with AWS Lambda and AWS DynamoDB.

 ## Content